molily/molily.de/_posts/2020-11-21-testing-angular.md

 ### Testing form accessibility

-Web accessibility means that all people can use a web site, regardless of their physical or mental abilities or web access techniques.
-It is is part of a greater effort called Inclusive Design, the process of creating information systems that account for diverse people with their diverse needs and abilities.
+Web accessibility means that all people can use a web site, regardless of their physical or mental abilities or web access technologies.
+It is is part of a greater effort called Inclusive Design, the process of creating information systems that account for people with diverse abilities and needs.

-Designing web forms is a huge usability and accessibility challenge.
-Web forms often pose a barrier for web users with disabilities and users of assistive technologies.
+Designing web forms is a usability and accessibility challenge.
+Web forms often pose a barrier for users with disabilities and users of assistive technologies.

 <aside class="margin-note">Accessible form</aside>